The Best Savings Accounts in Minnesota for 2024

 The American Express name is quite well-known in the world of credit cards, but you may not have realized it also offers savings accounts.

-The American Express High-Yield Savings Account offers excellent interest rates with no minimum balance and no monthly fees.
+The American Express High Yield Savings Account offers excellent interest rates with $0 to open and no monthly fees.
 However, if your account has a zero balance for 180 days, the account is closed automatically.
-There is no minimum deposit.
-To start your account, you’ll need to link to an external checking account or send a check via mail.
+To open your account, you’ll need to link to an external checking account or send a check via mail.

 Pros